openSUSE/opensuse-migration-tool/README.md

 ### Upgrading to pre-releases such as Alpha, Beta

-By default the tool with now show up Alpha, Beta, RC releases of point releases as viable targets.
+By default the tool with **not show up** Alpha, Beta, RC releases of point releases as viable targets for upgrade/migration.
 E.g. Leap Micro 6.1 Beta or Leap 16.9 Alpha.

 This is on purpose.
 We want to ensure that nobody accidentally upgrades their system to e.g. Alpha version of an upcoming release.